 Such a bold statement: yet once you have read my artcile and watched this powerful documentary, you will most likely share the same opinion.
 In the light of Black History Month and with the American (USA) elections approaching, I recently decided to take some time out and watch a documentary called 13th (only shown on Netflix as far as I am aware – do correct me if I am wrong).
 One thing I did learn immediately was that Slavery was and has never been aboloshied – yes in my opinion.

 Carry on reading.

 Director Ava DuVernay produced the documentary called 13th.
 It challenges and even dismantles the collective idea that we as a world believe in the word “progress”.

 The 13th amendment: “Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States.”

 The documentary covers the inescapable and undeniable connections of the legal and political systems to the mass incarceration of black people.
 It goes far back to the time of slavery and up to where we are now – with civil rights for black people.
-While it’s fair to say that the system appears to have changed, with you beginning to understand the use of language, you learn that there hasn’t been any real change in the structure and that the essentials and spirit of the legal and political system are still very much the same – keeping black people as “criminals”, and in chains!
+While it’s fair to say that the system appear to have changed, with you begging to under the use of language like you learn that there hasn’t been any real change in that the essentials and spirit of the legal and political system are still very much the same – keeping black people as “criminals”, and in chains!
 Its only more complex now; but the historical examples of slavery are still happening today!
-It’s sad to say but – You and I still live in an era of slavery!
+You and I still live in an era of slavery!

-Unfortunately, our history is still the same, only now just a different use of language!
+Unfortunately, our history is still exactly the same, only now just a different use of language!